halkyonio/hal/README.md

 # kreate
-A CLI tool to easily create Kubernetes application using the Component operator.
+A CLI tool to easily create Kubernetes applications using the Component operator.